search

 1100 – 1200 – The emergence of noble families

-The Crescenzi and the Frangipane are among the families that build fortified residences, strengthening their power in Rome.
+The Crescenzi and Frangipane are among the families who built fortified residences, strengthening their power in Rome.

-Roman citizens found the consular municipality on Capitoline Hill, in opposition to papal authority and the autonomy of the nobles.
+Roman citizens founded the consular municipality on Capitoline Hill, in opposition to papal authority and the autonomy of the nobles.
 During this period, Rome strengthened its defenses.

 1300 – First Jubilee

 Boniface VIII proclaimed an exceptional jubilee.
-This holy year attracted a large number of pilgrims, boosting Rome's economy.
+This holy year attracted a large number of pilgrims, strengthening Rome's economy.

 Did you know?
-The year 2025 was declared a holy year and will therefore host the Jubilee.
+The year 2025 has been proclaimed a holy year and will therefore host the Jubilee.
 This only happens every 25 years.
-See our article dedicated to the Jubilee 2025 to not miss anything about this event.
+Consult our article dedicated to the Jubilee 2025 to not miss anything of this event.

-Due to political unrest in Rome and pressure from the King of France, Pope Clement V decided to reside in Avignon.
-This marked the beginning of a period of nearly 70 years where the papacy remained outside of Rome, leaving the city in the hands of the nobility.
+Due to political turmoil in Rome and pressure from the King of France, Pope Clement V decided to reside in Avignon.
+This marks the beginning of a period of nearly 70 years where the papacy remained outside Rome, leaving the city in the hands of the nobility.

 1527 – Sack of Rome

-The troops of Charles V of the Holy Roman Empire invaded and sacked Rome, marking a dramatic decline in papal power.
+The troops of Charles V of the Holy Roman Empire invade and sack Rome, marking a dramatic decline in papal power.

 Baroque Era

-Under popes like Sixtus V, Rome was transformed with grand boulevards, obelisks and fountains, making it a jewel of the Baroque.
+Under popes like Sixtus V, Rome is transformed with grand boulevards, obelisks and fountains, making it a jewel of the Baroque.

 Napoleonic Rome (18th Century)